Chattahoochee, Florida: Geography

 The southern part of the city includes the community of River Junction at 30°41′N 84°50′W (30.686, –84.841).
-In the mid-1880s, River Junction was established as a railroad connection point between the Florida Central & Western, later the Seaboard Air Line, and the Pensacola & Atlantic.
+In the mid-1880s, River Junction was established as a railroad connection point between the Florida Central and Western Railroad, later the Seaboard Air Line, and the Pensacola and Atlantic Railroad.
 The connecting track survives.

 According to the United States Census Bureau, Chattahoochee has a total area of 14.7 km2, of which 14.2 km2 is land and 0.5 km2, or 3.30%, is water.

 Climate

 The climate for the City of Chattahoochee is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Chattahoochee has a humid subtropical climate zone, abbreviated "Cfa" on climate maps.